linkslice/ZenPackers/4x_daemons.rst

 2. zenhub
 ~~~~~~~~~
 zenhub daemon is written in python.
 Event processing gets triggered when
 zenhub daemon gets data from other daemons.
 In paid version zenoss has
 included invalidation worker process for better performance.
 In
-distributed zenoss architecture we normally deploy a Linux VM and which
+distributed zenoss architecture we normally deploy a Linux VM which
-will be running zenhub daemon only.
-It’s the central point of failure of
+runs a dedicated zenhub daemon only.
+It’s the single point of failure of
 events getting displayed in zenoss.

 3. zenping
 ~~~~~~~~~~
 zenping daemon does normal ping on interface and the polling interval is one-minute.
 If the interface is down zenoss generate an alert with critical severity.
 If the interface comes up zenoss automatically clears